skelebro1/dotfiles/README.md

 # very usable bspwm dotfiles
 - dotfiles i am using in my main machine.
+- catppuccin is my color scheme of choice.
-- heavily inspired by arcolinux's bspwm dotfiles.
+- heavily inspired by arcolinux's bspwm dots.
 - i use ~~arco~~ arch, btw.